signalfx/gdi-specification/specification/repository.md

   - SHOULD have badges on the `README.md` for other relevant things including artifacts
   - MUST have getting started information in `README.md`
   - MUST have troubleshooting information in `README.md`
+  - MUST link to official Splunk docs if they exist
   - MUST have license information in `README.md`
 - MAY have a `RELEASING.md` file that documents the release process, but this file MUST NOT document private processes.
 For repositories that use private release